takeoutfm/takeout_app/BUILD.md

 	# Optional, add ~/android/platform-tools to your PATH

-After these steps you'll have Flutter and the necessary Android tools ready to build Takeout.
+After these steps you'll have Flutter and the necessary Android tools ready to build Takeout apps.

 ## Steps

 There is a Makefile that can be used to do the entire build.
 The steps are:

 * Run code generation in the lib directory
 * Build the mobile app for Android
 * Build the watch app for Wear OS

 ## Release Builds

 Run ``make release`` or ``make bundle``.
+Both options will build a signed release apk and ``bundle`` creates and appbundle for Google Play.

 A signing key is *required* for release builds.
-Create a key.properties file in each of the app android directories.
-Like this:
+Create a key.properties file in each of the app ``android`` directories.
+Do not add keys to source control!
+Example:

 * takeout_watch/android/key.properties
 * takeout_mobile/android/key.properties

-And the key.properties should have the following:
+The key.properties should have the following:

     storePassword=<your store password>
     keyPassword=<your key password>